 Preprints and posted content: includes preprints, eprints, working papers, reports, and other types of content that has been posted but not formally published.

-You pay a one-time content registration fee for each content item you register with us. content registration fees are different for different types of content and sometimes include volume discounts for large batches or backfile material.
+You pay a one-time content registration fee for each content item you register with us. content registration fees are different for different types of content and sometimes include volume discounts for large batches or back-year material.
 You don’t pay to update an existing metadata record.
 It’s an obligation of membership that you maintain your metadata for the long term, including updating any URLs that change.
 In addition, we warmly encourage you to correct and add to your metadata, and there is no charge for redepositing (updating) existing metadata.
 Learn more about maintaining your metadata, and managing existing DOIs.

 Your content registration fees are billed quarterly in arrears.
 This means you’ll usually receive a bill at the beginning of each quarter for the content you registered in the previous quarter.
 The only exception is if you’ve only registered a small number of DOIs.